lottapispa/Connect-Four-tiralabra/documentation/testing.md

 ### How to re-test
 This command shows you the tests: `poetry run invoke test` and this command gets you the test coverage report: `poetry run invoke coverage-report`.
+You can open the report from the command line.